gnosis/dex-docs/docs/frontend.md

 CowSwap uses offline signatures to offer gasless orders, aka signed orders.
 The currently supported wallets by CowSwap can be grouped in the following way:

--   **EOA wallets: Most of the most popular EOA wallets are supported.
+-   **EOA wallets:** Most of the most popular EOA wallets are supported.
 Metamask or any injected wallet (Mobile Wallet app browser) as well as wallets through WalletConnect.\
     If you have a wallet that's not working, let us know.

--   Smart Contract wallets: Currently, Smart Contract (SC) wallets such as Gnosis Safe, Argent or Pillar are not supported because it would require signing an on-chain transaction to place the order, making it no longer gasless.
+-   **Smart Contract wallets**: Currently, Smart Contract (SC) wallets such as Gnosis Safe, Argent or Pillar are not supported because it would require signing an on-chain transaction to place the order, making it no longer gasless.
 We are working to make this a possibility and support will be added soon.\
     Nevertheless, even if your wallet is not a SC wallet, it might be unsupported in some cases.
 Not all wallets implement the necessary signing methods from the EIP-712 standard.
 If that is the case for you, reach out to your wallet developers and ask for it.

 ### Interactions encountered when using Cowswap